nanoframework/nanoframework.github.io/content/building/build-instructions.md

 In case you specify an RTOS and you want its source to be downloaded from the official repository, you'll need:

-- For FreeRTOS a SVN client.
+- For ChibiOS a SVN client.
 [Tortoise SVN](https://tortoisesvn.net/downloads) seems to be a popular choice for Windows machines.
-- For ChibiOS a Git client.
-[GitHub Desktop](https://desktop.github.com/) seems to be a popular choice for Windows machines.
+- For all the other repositories a Git client.
+[Fork](https://git-fork.com/) it's a great visual git client packed with a lot of features or [GitHub Desktop](https://desktop.github.com/) seems to be a popular choice for Windows machines.

 ## Preparation